cjlee112/gitpublish/doc/intro.rst

 Importing Your Data
 -------------------

-Gitwiki provides some basic tools for importing a variety of data formats.
+Gitpublish provides some basic tools for importing a variety of data formats.
 See :doc:`basic`.